celestiaorg/CIPs/cips/cip-shwap_protocol.md

 The current Data Availability Sampling (DAS) network protocol is inefficient.
 A _single_ sample operation takes log₂(k) network roundtrips (where k is the square size).
 This is not practical and does not scale for the theoretically unlimited data square that the Celestia network enables.
-The main motive here is a protocol with O(1) roundtrip for _multiple_ samples, preserving the assumption of having 1/N honest peers connected.
+The main motive here is a protocol with O(1) roundtrip for _multiple_ samples, preserving the assumption of having 1/N honest peers connected possessing the data.

 Initially, Bitswap and IPLD were adopted as the basis for the DA network protocols, including DAS, block synchronization (BS), and blob/namespace data retrieval (ND).
 They gave battle-tested protocols and tooling with